Many nonprofit organizations began as a gleam in the eye of one dreamer or a group of dreamers.

 The two men established Elderhostel as a nonprofit organization, and in the summer of 1975 five New Hampshire colleges and universities offered the first Elderhostel programs to 220 adventurous and pioneering participants.

-Today, Elderhostel is one of the leading providers of educational travel to adults 55 and over with nearly 8,000 programs annually in some 90 countries, bringing pleasure and adventure to thousands of older travelers who refuse to retire to the beach or cabana.
+Today, Road Scholar is one of the leading providers of educational travel to adults 55 and over with nearly thousands of programs, bringing pleasure and adventure to older travelers who refuse to retire to the beach or cabana.